SafetyCulture/safetyculture-exporter/docs/script-running/export-options.md

 You can run any of these options either individually or together by adding them with a space when running the tool:

-`python exporter.py --format sql actions media`
+`python exporter.py --format sql actions-sql media`

 In the above example, you'd export all your inspection data and actions to SQL, as well as locally downloading all associated media.
 ## Formats